TeknosQuet/dumic/README.md

 ### Installation
 A straightforward way of installing or uninstalling this program is to run ``make install`` or ``make uninstall``.
 You can also manually move the script into wherever you'd like; either way works.

 ### Licensing
-This project uses the BSD-3-Clause license.
+This software is available under the BSD-3-Clause license.
 View `LICENSE` for more information.